tensorlayer/TensorLayer/docs/user/get_involved.rst

 Hi, I am Hao Dong, a new faculty member in EECS, Peking University.
 I now have a few Ph.D. positions per year open for international students who would like to study AI.
 If you or your friends are interested in it, please contact me ASAP.
 PKU is a top 30 university in the global ranking.
 The application is competitive, apply early is recommended.
-For the application of next year, you can now apply for the Chinese Government Scholarship.
+For the application of next year, please note that the DDL of Chinese Government Scholarship is in the end of each year.

 My homepage: https://zsdonghao.github.io